Rotherwick, Hartley Common and the rivers Loddon and Lyde - Two fabulous walks

 Go through the metal kiss gate and walk to the concrete bridge.
 You are now standing over the River Loddon in some lovely water meadows, it’s a lovely spot.
 Little Egrets were seen here in December.
 Cattle grazed in spring.
 Enjoy the view of the river and over old water meadows.
 Turn back towards the gate but head slightly left to the fence and you can then see the reedbed and marshy spot you passed on the way out of the woodland.
 I would expect to find reed buntings and other reed loving species, chiffchaffs and chaffinches here in summer.
 Exit back through the field gate and turn right along the edge of the field.
 This path now goes along the field edges on obvious paths with the hedgerow on your right.
 Finally cross a field onto a lane and turn right.
 Follow the quiet lane towards Hartley Mill.

 Very soon, you reach Hay’s Farm and look for a footpath on your right crossing the Lyde River, a crystal clear chalk stream.
-You can see Hartley Mill further down the lane.
-Crossing the Lyde, take the footpath to the left, cross the field, you may be sharing with sheep.
+You can see Hartley Mill further down the lane where a world first prototype of a picostream fish friendly hydropower turbine produces electricity.
+Check it out and then go back and Cross the Lyde, taking the footpath to the left, cross the field, you may be sharing with sheep.
 Go through the next gate.
 The public footpath splits (but it’s all in one field) so go to the river bank on the right – this is the Loddon, a tributary of the Thames that meets it at Wargrave, east of Reading.
 In summer this is a place to sit, opposite the beautiful alder trees, maybe picnic, and enjoy the view and listen and watch for the wildlife.
 Kingfishers are possible, grey wagtails, wrens are seemingly always there.
 Cuckoos and swallows and house martins were all seen here over the fields.
 At the end of the field there are a few steps up to a bridge over the river.
 Cross the bridge and follow the path with native hedgerows along the side of a golf course.
 (Sadly, quite a lot of old hedgerow has been sacrificed on the right-hand side by the land owner and lies in piles).
 We found yellowhammers and lesser whitethroat in the hedges here.
 Soon a house appears on the right, then a lane.
 Follow the lane to the left and at the next road junction join the footpath sharp left inside the hedgerow running parallel to Wildmoor Lane.
 You will probably see some golfers here.

 This path follows the hedgerow and drops to a gateway with a pond on your left.
 The pond is worth checking for dragonflies and birds, coot with young were there in spring.
 At the lane you need to cross into the woodland opposite.
 The path through here is obvious, children may enjoy playing in the shelters built by other children while you find a nice log to sit on!
 Continue on the path until you virtually reach the end of the woodland.
 Turn sharp left at a T junction and follow the obvious path (a signpost appeared inaccurate so just follow the path) and you soon reach the lane.
 On the way woodland flowers and woodland birds will be there to accompany you.
 Turn right onto the lane and follow it to the end.